henry4sfdc/lightning-newbie/notes.markdown

 Note that in this case, based on the way my test classes are structured, this didn't affect my code coverage.
 It was 100% before, it's 100% after.

 <a name="typeerror" />

 ##TypeError: Cannot read property '$getAction$' of undefined##

 Also known as <tt>TypeError: Cannot read property 'ad' of undefined</tt>.

+Note that your controller may just fail silently unless you have the offending line wrapped in a try catch.

 This means the Apex method you're trying to call through your JavaScript controller isn't defeined as "static".
+Easy way to think about this requirement is to remember that you're never instantiating a controller.